 Facebook ads are unique in that they target actual people.
 The cookie-based advertising of many other ad platforms means you’re limited to showing an ad in a specific browser on a particular device, but Facebook gives you the power to track and reach your audience no matter where they might be.
 For many folks, Facebook has become a part of their daily routine, and they’re logged in on multiple devices—their phone, computer, even wearables.
 But no matter where or how they access their Facebook account, all activity is tied to their individual profile.
 This means they’ll see your ad across different devices, so you can always deliver the right message at exactly the right time.

-Facebook also gives you the ability to expand beyond your core audience and reach other potential customers who share similar interests.
+Businesses on facebook can expand beyond their core audience and reach other potential customers who share similar interests.
 Through profile information (like demographic data and content that someone has liked or shared), activity on connected websites or apps, and information shared with Facebook by other advertisers and marketing partners, Facebook can identify people who are likely to have an interest in your ad.

 This allows for more granular targeting and more effective, relevant ads.
 And, when you combine Facebook ads with your emails in Mailchimp, you’ll create one consistent, integrated marketing campaign that can lead to higher conversion rates.